justintadlock/get-the-image/readme.md

 * Changed methods of calling the image script.
 * Added more parameters.

+## Support ##

+I run a WordPress community called [Theme Hybrid](http://themehybrid.com), which is where I fully support all of my WordPress projects, including plugins.
+You can sign up for an account to get plugin support for a small yearly fee ($29 USD at the time of writing).

+I know.
+I know.
+You might not want to pay for support, but just consider it a donation to the project.
+To continue making cool, GPL-licensed plugins and having the time to support them, I must pay the bills.

+## Copyright and License ##

+Get the Image is licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.

+2008&thinsp;&ndash;&thinsp;2013 &copy; [Justin Tadlock](http://justintadlock.com).

 *[API]: Application Programming Interface
 *[CSS]: Cascading Style Sheets